tlake/robo-rally-variants/moba-rally/rules.md

 ### Bases
 Bases are represented by the four wrench squares clustered together in the center of the boards.
+These wrenches do not behave as normal.

 If a robot ends the round inside their own base, they heal 2 points of damage.
 They may also transfer an option card in their possession to the base, granting that option to the entire allied team.
 A base may only have one team option active at any point, and a robot may overwrite the existing team option.
 The replaced option card is sent to the graveyard.

 Bases are equipped with a sophisticated ID system, so robots may only enter their own base, not the enemy's.

-If an enemy robot is able to strike the base with its Mini Howitzer, it may instead elect to disrupt the base's option transmitter.
+If an enemy robot is able to strike the base with its _Mini Howitzer_, it may instead elect to disrupt the base's option transmitter.
 Discard the base's team option card to the graveyard.

 A base has 40 hit points, and the perimeter of the base counts as a wall for purposes of laser fire.